NAS Pensacola Civilian Defense Attorney

 A trial by court-martial is a criminal hearing.
 It is similar in some ways to a civilian criminal trial.
 A military judge presides over the trial and is tasked with enforcing rules regarding testimony and evidence.

 If you are convicted at your trial, you are entitled to appeal the decision.
 In some cases involving serious charges, an appeal will trigger automatically.
-There are two courts that hear appeals from Navy courts-martial proceedings: the Navy-Marine Court of Criminal Appeals or the Court of Appeals for the Armed Forces.
+There are two courts that hear appeals from Navy court-martial proceedings: the Navy-Marine Court of Criminal Appeals or the Court of Appeals for the Armed Forces.

 Just like with a trial, you are entitled to your choice of civilian defense counsel at the appellate level.